- Cost and Quality Problems

 - State News

 This glossary contains terms you may encounter in doing healthcare value work.
-You may also be interested in our dedicated glossaries on the following topics: Accountable Health Structures, Health Equity, Funding Options to Address Social Determinants of Health, Getting to Appropriate Care, Drug Costs, Healthcare Quality, Provider Payment Reform, Health Plan and Provider Consolidation, and Rate Review.
+You may also be interested in our dedicated glossaries on the following topics: Accountable Health Structures, Health Equity, Funding Options to Address Social Determinants of Health, Getting to Appropriate Care, Drug Costs, Healthcare Quality, Provider Payment Reform, Health Plan and Provider Consolidation, Medical Devices and Rate Review.

 Accountable Care Organizations (ACOs) are groups of doctors, hospitals, and other healthcare providers working together to manage and coordinate care for a group of patients, across the entire spectrum of care.
 Physicians and providers in the ACO are financially rewarded if they meet cost and quality benchmarks.
 The goal of coordinated care is to ensure that patients, especially the chronically ill, get the right care at the right time, while avoiding unnecessary duplication of services and preventing medical errors.
 Primary care doctors are put at the hub of coordinating patient care.